 Can I drive my car to the top?

-No, students are not allowed to drive personal vehicles to the top.
-You may park your vehicle at the bottom and walk/hike to the top.
+No, students, faculty, and staff are not allowed to drive personal vehicles to the top of the mountain.
+You may park your vehicle at the bottom and walk or take a shuttle to the top.
+Please note that parking at the bottom of the mountain is extremely limited.
+We strongly encourage all visitors to carpool.

 When do the shuttles run?

-Shuttles start at 9 am The last shuttle to the mountain leaves MHC at 1:30 pm The last shuttle returning to the MHC campus runs at 3 pm Plan accordingly!
-There is an anticipated 30 to 45 minute wait between shuttle runs.
-(Note: The Buses/Van stop transporting people to the mountain at 1:30 pm, this is to allow enough time for you to make the last shuttle back at 3 pm Shuttles at the Blanchard Circle after 1:30 pm. are Drop Off only.
+Shuttles start at 9 am.
+The last shuttle to the mountain leaves Mount Holyoke at 1:30 pm.
+The last shuttle returning to campus runs at 3 pm.
+Plan accordingly!
+There is an anticipated 30–45 minute wait between shuttle runs.
+(Note: The buses/van stop transporting people to the mountain at 1:30 pm – this is to allow enough time for you to make the last shuttle back at 3 pm.
+Shuttles at the Blanchard Circle after 1:30 pm are Drop Off only.

 Is there food at the top of the mountain?